web3bio/web3bio-profile-kit/README.md

 # Web3.bio Profile Kit

-A lightweight React hooks library for easily integrating Web3.bio profile data into your applications.
+A lightweight React hooks library for easily integrating Web3 profile data from Ethereum / ENS, Basenames, Farcaster, Lens, Linea Name Service, Solana / SNS, and more into your apps.

+## Overview

+Web3.bio Profile Kit provides React hooks for querying the [Web3.bio Profile API](https://api.web3.bio/), which offers unified profile data across multiple Web3 platforms.
+This library makes it easy to fetch user profiles, name service information, and domain data.

+More information about the Web3.bio Profile API can be found in the [document](https://api.web3.bio/).

 ## Installation